Gesee-y/Cruise/README.md

 ## Why Cruise

 So, why bother using Cruise ?
 What does it offer the plethora of game engines out there doesn't offer ?
-It's simple.
+It's simple and can be covered in multiple point.

+~~A **Shader VM** entirely built in Nim.
+This is a shader program that interprets other shader program.
+Through Nim metaprogramming capabilities, Cruise builds his own IR that convert your program to your shader language and to a custom bytecode.
+That bytecode can then be loaded in the interpreter shader to execute your original shader **without recompilation**. **No more compilation stutter**, **No more ubershaders**, **No more loading screens for shaders**.~~

 A flexible, extensible, performant, and simple core architecture.
 All that through a **Dual DAG** (Direct Acyclic Graph) architecture.
 First, Dual DAG architecture is a model where game systems are modeled as vertices and bounded by 2 set of contraints: